Tutorial Gateway

 Extract Filters in Tableau 6

 Drag and Drop the English Country Region Name, Color present in the Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-As you can see that, our report is displaying the records whose color is Black, Blue, Multi, NA, or Yellow.
+As you can see, our report displays the records whose color is Black, Blue, Multi, NA, or Yellow.

 Extract Filters in Tableau 7